 The Pacific Ocean has been a realm of exploration and discovery for centuries, with numerous voyages and expeditions contributing to our understanding of the vast ocean and the islands within it.
 One of the most notable explorers in the Pacific was Captain James Cook.

-See also How do you cook fingerling potatoes
+See also How to cook canned crab meat

 Captain Cook, an English navigator and explorer, embarked on his first voyage of discovery to the Pacific in 1768.
 His primary objective was to observe the transit of Venus across the sun, but his expedition also aimed to explore and map uncharted lands.